 This is the time of year of when Mother Nature is providing much sunshine and heat and we all want to cool off.
 What better way than in a swimming pool that can be so much fun.
 Unfortunately conventional swimming pools can cause many health problems and environmental problems.
 I would like to provide you with some great alternatives solutions for a healthy and green swimming pools that are safe and economical for your family and the environment.

-Investing in environmentally-friendly swimming pool water treatments can help your health, as well as save you a bundle.
+Investing in eco-friendly and environmentally-friendly swimming pool water treatments can help your health, as well as save you a bundle.
 Monthly costs to maintain a chemical pool with chlorine can be high, but a natural pool can clean itself, help reduce your footprint on the environment and add aesthetic value to your home.
 Here are some ideas to get started: